 1689 Treaty of Nerchinsk & Pereira Thomas

-At the suggestion of Nan-huai-ren (Ferdinandus Verbiest), Portuguese missionary Pereira Thomas and French missionary [Zhang Cheng], both guys who knew nothing about Russian language, were invited in May 1688 as interpreters for negotiating the "Lingua Latina" version of the Treaty of Nerchinsk on the part of Manchu China panel led by Suo-e-tu.
+At the suggestion of Nan-huai-ren (Ferdinandus Verbiest), Portuguese missionary Pereira Thomas and French missionary [Zhang Cheng], both guys who knew nothing about Russian language, were invited in May 1688 as interpreters for negotiating the "Lingua Latina" version of the Treaty of Nerchinsk on the part of the Manchu China panel led by Suo-e-tu.
 This first trip aborted due to Dzungarian rebellion that was instigated by the Russians.
-In Aug 1689, Manchu China dispatched a new panel to Nerchinsk.
-Prior to the trip, Russians already colluded with Thomas Pereira who intended to open up China for both the Eastern Orthodox Church and Western Vatican by taking advantage of the entangles between Russia and Manchu China.
+In Aug 1689, the Manchu China dispatched a new panel to Nerchinsk.
+Prior to the trip, Russians already colluded with Thomas Pereira who intended to open up China for both the Eastern Orthodox Church and Western Vatican by taking advantage of the entangles between Russia and the Manchu China.